What makes a bad bankruptcy client? Failure to follow the rules.

 So, failing to provide adequate and complete information to their attorney is a primary way that a debtor becomes a bad bankruptcy client.

 In my experience, most errors in full disclosure are accidental.
 And this is to be expected, to some degree.
-After all, most bankruptcy disclosure documents are prepared under difficult time pressures and require a huge amount of information.
+After all, most bankruptcy disclosure documents are prepared under difficult time pressures and require a large amount of information.

-Here are the documents that every bankruptcy debtor should provide to their attorney:
+These are the documents that every bankruptcy debtor should provide to their attorney:

 If that’s not the truth, then the attorney is in a terrible spot.
-The attorney cannot evaluate the true circumstances, which means the attorney cannot develop a legitimate strategy for dealing with the cattle numbers problem and protecting the debtor in the bankruptcy.
+The attorney cannot evaluate the true circumstances, which means the attorney cannot develop a legitimate strategy for dealing with the cattle numbers problem and protecting the debtor in bankruptcy.

-Here’s an example, a potential bankruptcy debtor is a hog farmer.
+For example, a potential bankruptcy debtor is a hog farmer.
 The farmer provides information to the bankruptcy attorney on the number of hogs on hand.
 The attorney has a basic understanding of a farrow-to-finish hog operation (i.e., owning the breeding hogs and raising their progeny to market weight).
-With three months, three weeks and three days gestation period, and a standard period of time from birth to market weight, a farrow-to-finish hog operation should have a predictable number of hogs on hand at any given time.
+With three months, three weeks, and three days gestation period, and a standard period of time from birth to market weight, a farrow-to-finish hog operation should have a predictable number of hogs on hand at any given time.

 Finally, the hog farmer’s accounting professional gets involved and insists to the attorney that the information being provided “is correct!”
 So, the attorney makes a huge mistake by allowing the hog farmer to sign bankruptcy documents under oath with those numbers and then filing those documents.
 Then, at the first meeting of creditors, the hog farmer testifies to the accuracy of those numbers.

-It doesn’t take long, thereafter, for creditors to produce trucking receipts and invoices showing the hog farmer had taken hogs to a neighboring state where the creditors’ liens did not appear, sold them and plowed the proceeds from such sales back into the hog operation—instead of letting the secured creditor have the proceeds.
+It doesn’t take long thereafter for creditors to produce trucking receipts and invoices showing the hog farmer had taken hogs to a neighboring state where the creditors’ liens did not appear, sold them, and developed a strategy to address the problem.
+But the hog farmer kept the attorney in the dark.

-Another way to become a bad bankruptcy client is making a fraudulent transfer before seeking advice from a bankruptcy attorney.
+Another way to become a bad bankruptcy client is by making a fraudulent transfer before seeking advice from a bankruptcy attorney.

 A potential bankruptcy debtor walks into the attorney’s office, looking to file bankruptcy.
 The attorney asks for information on assets, and the debtor provides a lengthy list.
 The list does not include a residence, so the attorney asks, “Do you rent or own your home?”

 “Neither,” is the reply.
 The explanation is that the debtor transferred the house to a spouse a year ago.
-“For love and affection and care in my old age,” is the answer to an inquiry on payment received for that transfer.
+“For love and affection and care in my old age” is the answer to an inquiry on payment received for that transfer.

 “This is a problem,” says the attorney.
 After some investigation, the attorney adds: “Your spouse already owned half of the house, and your share of the equity isn’t much more than the amount of your homestead exemption.
 You didn’t need to do that to keep your house.”

 Then, the attorney adds, “But now, everyone will assume that the value of the house is much greater and that your intent was to hide substantial value from your creditors.”
 So, the attorney must figure out a strategy for minimizing the negative impact of that transfer.
 That’s being a bad bankruptcy client.

 Here’s what that means: if a debtor makes a payment to a family member or other insider on a pre-existing debt within one year before the bankruptcy filing, that payment can be clawed back into the bankruptcy estate.
 Defenses may exist, but a clawback is a real risk.

 It’s not that an insider preference is “wrong” in any moral or ethical sense.
-It’s merely a practical issue that needs to be addressed before a bankruptcy is filed.
+It’s merely a practical issue that needs to be addressed before bankruptcy is filed.

 So, a failure to do an insider preference analysis before filing bankruptcy is one more way to be a bad bankruptcy client.